alvgadea/ANA500-ePortfolio/README.md

 Educational attainment and weekly hours worked are the dominant correlates of exceeding
 $50,000 in annual income, with occupation category and marital status contributing additional explanatory signal beyond those two variables.

+## Findings

+Tested by the Micro-Project 3 models: partially supported and refined.

+Confirmed as stated: education and hours worked are strong correlates of exceeding
+$50,000, and both survive controlling for every other variable in the model.

+Wrong as stated: marital status was named secondary, but its coefficient is the largest of the broad demographic effects, above a full standard deviation of education.
+Capital- gain participation, not named at all in the original hypothesis, carries the single largest coefficient overall, though only 8.3% of the sample has any capital gain.

+**Refined hypothesis:** being married with a spouse present, education, and hours worked are the dominant broad correlates of exceeding $50,000.
+Capital-gain participation is a narrow but nearly decisive marker for the few who have it, and occupation contributes additional signal.